(con't from Part XXX)

 The final 6th section is the reentry of the theme in the top line, in the home key, which is harmonized again in 4 voices.

-A coda of 8 bars concludes the piece; in this coda the theme is reiterated slowly in the pedal and segmented until nothing is left of it but a single tonic note; the work ends very quietly in the primitive gloom of the a minor home key.
+A coda of 8 bars concludes the piece; in this coda the theme is reiterated slowly in the pedal and segmented until nothing is left of it but a single tonic note; the work ends very quietly in the primitive gloom of the home key.

 The way this Prelude is put together, particularly the development section with its several excursions into distant keys and the employment of the raised submediant key in the 2nd entry, will repay careful study and may be used as a model for any number of similar works.